Timestamping and Synchronization

 offers low (1 frame) latency.
 This makes JPEG 2000 useful in Large Volume Motion Imagery (LVMI) applications.
 For more information regarding LVMI systems see the

 H.265 is a successor compression technology to H.264 offering an approximate 50% reduction in data for a given level of image quality.
 The MISB

 has endorsed H.265 for provisiional use.

 Why is MISB EG 0104 no longer recommended?.

 MISB EG 0104: Predator UAV Basic Universal Metadata Set was the first step in moving away from the analog metadata used by the initial

 RQ-1's.
 Although still supported by the MISB for legacy systems, there is no reason to use it in a new system.
 Any information conveyed with MISB EG 0104 can

 be conveyed with MISB ST 0601 with greater precision and bit-efficiency.

 What is KLV metadata?

-The structure of KLV metadata is defined in SMPTE 336M.
-The actual metadata dictionaries are SMPTE RP 210 and MISB Standard 0807.
+The structure and encoding of KLV metadata is defined in SMPTE ST 336.
+The metadata dictionaries are SMPTE RP 210 and MISB ST

 Why are there two metadata dictionaries?